huntrese/Embedded_systems/README.md

 The system is implemented using a modular approach, with each component encapsulated in its own set of files:

 1.  **IO Module**: Provides a unified interface for input/output operations, supporting both serial and LCD/keypad modes.
-2.  **SecuritySystem Module**: Implements the core security functionality, including code verification and mode switching.
 3.  **KeypadModule**: Handles keypad input, including debouncing and key detection.
 4.  **LCDModule**: Manages the LCD display, including positioning and text output.
 5.  **Logger Module**: Provides debugging and logging capabilities with multiple log levels.
-6.  **List Module**: Implements a simple linked list for managing collections of items.

 Each module is implemented as a C++ class with static methods, which provides organization similar to namespaces while reducing memory overhead.
 This approach is well-suited for resource-constrained embedded systems.